 1727: Stephen Hales successfully established plant physiology as a science.
 He published his experiments dealing with the nutrition and respiration of plants in his publication entitled Vegetable Staticks.
 He developed techniques to measure area, mass, volume, temperature, pressure, and even gravity in plants.

 1758: Carolus Linnaeus (Carl von Linne), the “Father of Taxonomy“, introduced the science of taxonomy which deals with the identification, nomenclature, description and classification of organisms (species).
 His classification is based on the fact that species was the smallest unit and each species (taxon) is under a higher category (Farabee 2001).

 1760s: Botany became even more widespread among educated women who painted plants, attended classes on plant classification, and collected herbarium specimens.
-However, the focus of their study was on the healing properties of plants rather than plant reproduction.
-Women began publishing on botanical topics and children’s books on botany appeared (Mason 2016).
+However, their study focused on the healing properties of plants rather than plant reproduction.
+Women began publishing on botanical topics, and children’s books on botany appeared (Mason 2016).

 The prize resulting from the period of exploration was accumulated in gardens and herbaria.
 And the task of systematically cataloging them was left to the taxonomists.

 Later part of the eighteenth century: Joseph Priestley laid the foundation for the chemical analysis of plant metabolism.
 Joseph Priestley published his works as Experiments and Observations on Different Kinds of Air in 1774.
 The published paper demonstrated that green plants absorb “fixed air” (carbon dioxide) from the atmosphere, give off “gas” or “dephlogisticated air”, which is now known as oxygen, and that this gas is essential to animal life (Rook 1964).

 Early part of the nineteenth century: Progress in the study of plant fossils was made.